Guernsey: Contemporary period

 During the First World War, about 3,000 island men served in the British Expeditionary Force.
 Of these, about 1,000 served in the Royal Guernsey Light Infantry regiment formed from the Royal Guernsey Militia in 1916.

 From 30 June 1940, during the Second World War, the Channel Islands were occupied by German troops.
-Seventeen thousand people from Guernsey's total population of 41,000 were evacuated to England prior to the German occupation.
-The evacuees included 80 percent of Guernsey children who lived with relatives or strangers in Great Britain during the war.
+Out of a total population of 41,000, some 17,000 people were evacuated to England before the German occupation.
+The evacuees included 80 per cent of Guernsey children who lived with relatives or strangers in Great Britain during the war.
 Most children returned home after the war ended in 1945.
 The occupying German forces deported over 1,000 Guernsey residents to camps in southern Germany, notably to the Lager Lindele (Lindele Camp) near Biberach an der Riß and to Oflag VII-C in Laufen.
 Guernsey was very heavily fortified during World War II, out of all proportion to the island's strategic value.
 German defences and alterations remain visible, particularly to Castle Cornet and around the northern coast of the island.
 Guernsey and Jersey were both liberated on 9 May 1945, now celebrated as Liberation Day on the two islands.

-During the late 1940s the island repaired the damage caused to its buildings during the occupation.
+During the late 1940s, the island repaired the damage caused to its buildings during the occupation.
 The tomato industry started up again and thrived until the 1970s when the significant increase in world oil prices led to a sharp, terminal decline.
 Tourism has remained important.
-Finance businesses grew in the 1970s and expanded in the next two decades and are important employers.
-Guernsey's constitutional and trading relationships with the UK is largely unaffected by Brexit.
+Finance businesses grew in the 1970s, expanding in the next two decades, and are important employers.
+Guernsey's constitutional and trading relationships with the UK are largely unaffected by Brexit.